tylerhou/site-old/content/posts/ad-marrucinum-asinum.md

 Yes, Fabullus and Veranius
 Brought it, a gift, to me,
 And loved, like how I once loved them,
-The napkin, it must be.
+My napkin, it must be.